RoundedToken/yacht_shop_admin/README.md

 - Designed a `multilayer architecture` with `routing`, `controllers` and application `services` on the `Express framework`
 - Wrote complex `SQL queries` in native `MS SQL` query language
 - Applied best practices like `code reuse`, `isolation` and `parallelization of asynchronous operations`
-- Covered all scenarios with `34 isolated tests` using the `Bun API`
+- Covered all scenarios with `34 isolated integration tests`

 ### Front-end